brainstormforce/wp-spectra/readme.txt

 With the Ultimate Addons for Gutenberg, we took the hassle out of the website building process.
 It gives you a number of unique and creative blocks for Gutenberg that help you build and design pages or posts without a single line of code.
 The blocks provided in the Ultimate Addons are easy-to-use and can easily be customized with a user friendly interface.
 Thus, you can stay away from custom code and build easily with advanced blocks.

-Note: Gutenberg is in an early stage of development so the Ultimate Addons for Gutenberg is also in early stage and may not be suitable for production sites until WordPress 5.0.
-The breaking changes could be expected.

-Feel free to contribute to the Gutenberg development.

 <strong>Ultimate Addons for Gutenberg - Features</strong>

 <ul>